Get Latest Updates About Pharmacy Notes, Books and Many More

 D. Form channels for transport functions

-Answer is D: Some proteins form channels which allow molecules and ions to enter the cell.
+Answer is D: Some proteins form channels which allow molecules and ions to enter the cell. - Which one of the following best describes what a cell membrane consists of?

 A. Lipids, proteins, ribosomes